O-X-L/firewall-testing-framework/docs/source/plugins/firewall_netfilter.rst

 Run
 ###

-Here is an example on how to run supply the exported config:
+Here is an example on how to run it with the exported config:

 .. code-block:: bash